replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 completed the [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-with-replicated) lab, you built a release around a Helm chart and installed it using Helm tools.
-To use other installation methods supported by the Reoplicated Platform, like the Kubernetes appliance model we're working on, you supplement the Helm chart with configuration files like the one we saw above.
+To use other installation methods supported by the Replicated Platform, like the Kubernetes appliance model we're working on, you supplement the Helm chart with configuration files like the one we saw above.